HvardLund/AssignmentoSecondo/README.md

 Return all customers: GetAllCustomers <br />
 Add a new customer to the database: AddNewCustomer <br />
 Change the values of fields in a single Customer instance: UpdateCustomer <br />
+Return a page of customers, using parameters offset an limit: andGetPageOfCustomers

 ## Authors
 The authors of this project are Håvard Lund and Erik Skryseth